ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The forum thread for the tournament **MUST** contain a clearly visible link in a normal-sized font to the [tournament reports form](https://pif.ephemeral.ink/tournament-reports) as the very last content of the original post.
   - `https://pif.ephemeral.ink/tournament-reports`
   - This report form is overseen by the [Tournament Committee](/wiki/People/Tournament_Committee).
 We encourage all users — players and staff alike — to make use of this form where necessary.
 Any breaches of [expectations](#expectations), [other procedures](#other-procedures), or [eligibility](#eligibility) requirements should prompt a report.
-- The tournament only allows players of exceptional skill to participate, disallowing players lower than the following ranks in each mode to compete with a chance of winning the tournament:
+- The tournament only allows players of exceptional skill to participate, disallowing players lower than the following ranks in each game mode:
   - osu!: 100,000
   - osu!taiko: 10,000
   - osu!catch: 5,000